benber86/curve-blog/content/posts/parameter-ramping/index.md

 <script src="../../js/parameters/poolsim.js"></script>
 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>

 If you have ever looked at Curve pool contracts or followed the aftermath of a [DAO parameter vote](https://curvemonitor.com/#/dao/proposals), you have certainly noticed that changes in pool parameters are not immediately applied.
 Instead, the change happens gradually over a certain period of time.
-While the minimum is technically 24h, in practice the parameter ramp periods are usually longer.
+While the minimum time is technically 24h, in practice the parameter ramp periods are usually longer.
-Most of the increases in A for the 3pool, for instance, [were done over a week](https://etherscan.io/tx/0x46a054105e5519c06ef81e18616aac06c454eb6235c802e22fae62a641863750).
+Most of the increases in A for the 3pool, for instance, [took place over a week](https://etherscan.io/tx/0x46a054105e5519c06ef81e18616aac06c454eb6235c802e22fae62a641863750).

-This delayed process can cause some confusion or even frustration if the parameter change is perceived as an emergency measure for a pool at risk of depegging.
-This post will highlight some of the reasons behind the delayed parameter change mechanics.
+This delay in applying parameter changes can confuse or frustrate users, especially if the change is perceived as an emergency measure for a pool at risk of losing its peg.
+This post will explore the rationale behind the mechanics of delayed parameter changes.

-## A quick refresher on Curve's Stableswap
+## A quick refresher on Curve's StableSwap

-This post will focus on StableSwap pools and the amplification parameter $A$, but many of the points highlighted also apply to CryptoSwap pools and their additional parameters.
+While this post focuses on StableSwap pools, the points highlighted also apply to CryptoSwap pools and their additional parameters.
 As a reminder, Curve's StableSwap pools operate as a hybrid of a Constant Sum Market Maker (CSMM, assets can always be traded without price impact, but liquidity can easily be drained) and a Constant Product Market Maker (CPMM, price impact increases as liquidity becomes imbalanced):

 <script src="../../js/parameters/ammChart.js"></script>